Ops Controls

 AI and Machine Learning

-AI and ML enhance the predictive capabilities of ops controls.
-They analyze historical data to predict future trends and identify potential risks.
-This allows organizations to take proactive measures.
+AI and ML enhance the predictive side of ops controls.
+They analyze historical data to spot trends and flag potential risks before they materialize.
+This lets organizations be proactive rather than reactive — a shift that can save serious money and headaches.

 IoT Integration

-The Internet of Things (IoT) connects devices and systems, providing real-time data.
-In manufacturing, IoT sensors monitor equipment performance, reducing downtime and maintenance costs.
+The Internet of Things connects devices and systems to provide real-time data.
+In manufacturing, IoT sensors monitor equipment performance, which helps reduce downtime and maintenance costs.
+When a machine is about to fail, the system can flag it before it actually breaks down.

 Blockchain Technology